MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 Use the following information to help you install and configure the Microsoft Rights Management (RMS) connector.
 These procedures cover steps 1 though 4 from [Deploying the Microsoft Rights Management connector](deploy-rms-connector.md).

+Before you begin:

-Before you begin, make sure that you have reviewed and checked the [prerequisites](deploy-rms-connector.md#prerequisites-for-the-rms-connector) for this deployment.
+- Make sure that you have reviewed and checked the [prerequisites](deploy-rms-connector.md#prerequisites-for-the-rms-connector) for this deployment.

-Make sure you are aware of the correct Azure sovereign cloud instance for your connector to be able to complete setup and configuration:
+- Make sure you are aware of the [correct Azure sovereign cloud instance](#cloud) for your connector to be able to complete setup and configuration.
-- **AzureCloud**: Commercial offering of Azure
-- **AzureChinaCloud**: Azure Operated by 21Vianet
-- **AzureUSGovernment**: Azure Government (GCC High/DoD)
-- **AzureUSGovernment2**: Azure Government 2
-- **AzureUSGovernment3**: Azure Government 3

 ## Installing the RMS connector